tonytangdev/fm-order-summary/README-template.md

  - Add fonts from google using Next.js
  - Use SVG as background-image
+ - Center an element inside a div with height: 100vh

 **Note: Delete this note and the content within this section and replace with your own learnings.**